On local weak limit and subgraph counts for sparse random graphs: Local weak limit and subgraph counts

 In Section 7 of \cite{bollobasriordan2011} Bollob\'as, Janson and Riordan remark that the local weak limit does not always determine the global subgraph count asymptotics, see also Example~\ref{ex.1} below.
 They propose an extra condition of ``exponentially bounded tree counts''.
-We show that a simple condition on the degree moment is sufficient; and, in general, necessary.
+Our main result is that a simple condition on the degree moment is sufficient and, in general, necessary.

 A homomorphism from a graph $H$ to a graph $G$ is a mapping from $V(H)$ to $V(G)$ that maps adjacent vertices in $H$ to adjacent vertices in $G$.
 Denote by $\emb(H, G)$ the number of embeddings (injective homomorphisms) from $H$ to $G$.
-For a rooted graph $H'$ let $\emb'(H', G, v)$ denote the number of embeddings from $H'$ to $G$ that map $r(H')$ to $v$.
+For a rooted graph $H'$ let $\emb'(H', G, v)$ denote the number of embeddings from $H'$ to $G$ that map $\rr(H')$ to $v$.
 Let $\cR(H)$ denote the set of all $|V(H)|$ possible rooted graphs obtained from a graph $H$.
 Finally let $d_G(v)$ denote the degree of vertex $v$ in $G$.